mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 ## THE ONE-LOOP BIKE COURSE
 A crowd has packed the street around the start of the bike course.
 The cheering is incredible.
 Heading south on _Main Street_ is emotional.
 Maybe it was the effort from the swim.

 The residents along _Lakeside Road_ are out and cheering.
-I see a large Canadian flag set up on my left.
-Close by is the Italian flag.
-I call out, _"Forza Italia!"_  The family gives me an extra cheer and as I ride away, I hear _"Forza Azzuri!"_
+I see a large Canadian flag; close to that is an equally large Italian flag.
+I call out, _"Forza Italia!"_  The family gives me an extra cheer!
+As I ride away, I hear _"Forza Azzuri!"_

-_McClean Creak Road_ is a hill.
-I tackle it with the least amount of effort.
+_McClean Creek Road_ is a hill.
+I tackle it with as little effort possible.
 The day is still too young.

-I am rolling into _Osoyoos_.
-So far, I've spent the majority of this ride on in the aero-bars; my lumber is starting to act up.
+Rolling into _Osoyoos_, I've spent the majority of _Highway 97_ in the aero-bars; my lumber is starting to act up.

 _Richter Pass_ is a slow and steady affair at least for the climb to the top.
-The race to the bottom is a very different affair.
+The race to the valley below is a very different affair.

-If you passed me on the way up, don't worry, there are more up-hills for you to catch back up to me.
+If you passed me on the way up, don't worry, there are more up-hills for you to catch me again (maybe).
+Zoommm!
 <!----->
-The distance from the between the Aid Station going up _Richter_ and the one in _Cawston_ is felt.
-I'm out of water and I can use a bio-break.
-My lower back can use a break too.
-Finally at kilometre 106, I get that break.
+The distance from the between the Aid Station going up _Richter_ and the one in _Cawston_ is being felt.
+My water bottle has been empty for some time and I can use a bio-break.
+My lower back needs a break too.
+Finally at kilometre 106, I that break is here.

 Leaving _Keremeos_, I have family on the roadside cheering me on.
-Forty something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me doing my best to save some energy for the next hill, _Yellow Lake Pass_.
+Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me doing my best to save some energy for the next hill, Highway 3A up to _Yellow Lake_.

+The kicker by the golf course is an out of the saddle effort.
+I despite my lower back, everything else is feeling really good.

+Zoommmm...
+Lots of downhills for the trip to _Willowbrook_ are the reward for the climbing so far.
+An out and back section finally gives me a chance to see my friend from _Victoria_.
+I did some quick math and he's maybe just 4 minutes behind and closing.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)

 ## MAKING THIS HAPPEN